section-engineering-education/engineering-education/articles/active-learning/index.md

 1. Firstly, a tiny portion of the training data needs to be manually labeled.

 2. The model would then need to be trained on this portion of labeled data.
 The essence of doing this is not to achieve the best performance but rather an insight.
-This allows one to understand which sections of the parameter space need to be prioritized in terms of labeling to improve the model.
+This allows the analysis of sections of the parameter space to be prioritized to improve the model.

 3. After training is completed, the learner is then tasked to predict each of the unlabelled examples' class.